Financial-Times/n-webpack/README.md

 - `wrap`: {before, after, options} strings to insert before and after the generated content. options is an optional object containing a regex `match` to select which output files to apply to
 - `env`: prod or dev, to force dev or prod build
 - `outputStats`: a filename to output stats about the build to

+If `true` is passed in as the second parameter ana rray of webpack configs will be created, one for each of the growing number of asset variants required by next applications.